 - Clove Oil

 Clove oil can also work as a pain reliever and antibacterial for toothaches.
 Make sure to dilute the clove oil with something food-safe like almond oil.
 Use a cotton swab to gently dab it on the affected area around the tooth.
 Keep in mind that clove oil can have an unpleasant taste and side effects if eaten, so it should only be used for older children who won't swallow any.
 If you don't have any clove oil, check your pharmacy for a child-safe over-the-counter oral medication containing clove oil as an active ingredient.

 These solutions should help ease your child's toothache until you can schedule a dental appointment.
-Toothache pain can be caused by a variety of issues, including infections, an injury, a loose tooth, tooth decay or impacted food particles.
+According to the Indian Dental Association, toothache or tooth pain is caused when the nerve root of a tooth is irritated.
+Dental (tooth) infection, decay, injury, or loss of a tooth are the most common causes of dental pain.
 A dentist will be able to identify the cause of the pain and recommend a solution.